gammahazard/Fleet-SDK-cc/README.md

 Edit amountToSend in order to send a different amount.

-Note that in "EIP-12" is being passed into the build() function as a parameter, this allows nautilus wallet to recognize the transaction to be signed.
+Note that "EIP-12" is being passed into the build() function as a parameter, this allows nautilus wallet to recognize the transaction to be signed.

     import { OutputBuilder, TransactionBuilder } from "@fleet-sdk/core";